freeradical13/freeradical13.github.io/index.md

 ## Prions

 [Prions][] are proteins which may infect organisms (e.g. through food) and cause brain diseases such as [Mad Cow Disease][], [Creutzfeldt-Jakob Disease][], and [Scrapie][].
-The prion proteins are misfolded proteins which may cause properly folder proteins of the same type to misfold upon contact which may lead to a chain reaction.
+The prion proteins are misfolded proteins which may cause properly folded proteins of the same type to misfold upon contact which may lead to a chain reaction.

 ## Animal Immune System